 “We’re just getting started,” says Bruce Watson, Executive Director of the Early Learning Coalition.
 “The teachers are surprised by their own data and how it motivates them.
 We’ve found that even teachers who aren’t participating in the program yet are paying attention to what the LENA teachers are saying and doing, and now they are talking more as well!”

 In creating LENA Grow for childcare providers, LENA expands offerings that have traditionally focused on the home environment.
 This new model factors years of experience using LENA technology to help parents increase talk with their children in programs like LENA Start in five cities across the country, Providence Talks in Providence, Rhode Island, and the Thirty Million Words® Initiative in Chicago.

-“We’re thrilled with the results that ELC has seen so far and by their drive to expand the program,” said Dr. Stephen Hannon, president and chief operating officer of LENA.
+“We’re thrilled with the results that ELC has seen so far and by their drive to expand the program,” said Dr. Steve Hannon, President and CEO of LENA.
 “LENA Grow is an efficient way to bring awareness of talk and interaction to childcare teachers so they can help their kids even more effectively.
 Quality early education and care programs help close gaps, so we’re happy to establish a solution that can make a real difference for children in the earliest years of life.”